 Product placement is the inclusion of, or a reference to, a product or service within a programme in return for payment or other valuable consideration to the programme maker or broadcaster (or any representative or associate of either).
-For the purposes of this rule, the following are not considered to be product placement:

-- References to products or services acquired at no, or less than full, cost, where their inclusion within the programme is justified editorially.
+- Prop placement: For the purpose of this rule, references to products or services acquired at no, or less than full, cost, where their inclusion within the programme is justified editorially, will not be considered to be product placement.
 On television, a brief, basic text acknowledgement of the provider of these products or services may be included within the end credits of the programme.
-This is permitted only where the identity of the product is not otherwise apparent from the programme itself. - For television, arrangements covering the inclusion of products or services in a programme acquired from outside the UK and films made for cinema provided that no broadcaster regulated by Ofcom and involved in the broadcast of that programme or film directly benefits from the arrangement.
+This is permitted only where the identity of the product is not otherwise apparent from the programme itself. - Acquired programmes: With the exception of children's programmes produced after 19 December 2009, Rule 10.5 does not apply to arrangements covering the inclusion of products or services in a programme acquired from outside the UK and films made for cinema provided that no broadcaster regulated by Ofcom and involved in the broadcast of that programme or film directly benefits from the arrangement.